marcocspc/URNAI-Tools/README.md

 ```

 The Alternative to using JSON files is to run one of our solve_x.py files in your Python interpreter.
 These files are used to instantiate and train an AI agent.
 There are a few files to choose from.
-To see the solve files for games and scenarios that we have already solved (achieved a reasonable level of success) check the [solves directory] (https://github.com/marcocspc/URNAI-Tools/tree/master/urnai/solves).
-To see the solve files that are currently being worked on, and that we haven't yet found a successful solving strategy, check out the [test/solves directory] (https://github.com/marcocspc/URNAI-Tools/tree/master/urnai/test/solves)
+To see the solve files for games and scenarios that we have already solved (achieved a reasonable level of success) check the [solves directory](https://github.com/marcocspc/URNAI-Tools/tree/master/urnai/solves).
+To see the solve files that are currently being worked on, and that we haven't yet found a successful solving strategy, check out the [test/solves directory](https://github.com/marcocspc/URNAI-Tools/tree/master/urnai/test/solves).

 ## Command line